Top

 With more than 300 known shipwrecks around its coasts (and many others still waiting to be discovered), this small island nation holds one record that few others can match – with an average density of 1 wreck per mile along its shoreline there is nowhere else with so many sunken vessels just waiting for exploration beneath its waters!

-There are No traffic lights on Bermuda
+There are very few traffic lights on Bermuda

 Bermuda is home to some weird laws